 Aeryn shook her head.
 “You’re officially screwed, Alex.
 Dad’s going to have a fit if he hears her saying that.”

 I glared at Alice, trying to appear serious.
 “Repeat after me, and you’re banned from my house.”
-Not that it’s really a house; it’s more of a mini-mansion.
+Not that it’s really a house.
+It’s more of a mini-mansion.

 Let me make this clear.
 Our estate is not merely a collection of fancy houses.
 No, it’s almost like its own little kingdom.
 The main house?
 Massive.
 It’s as if they tried to pack the space of three mansions into one.
 Then there are guesthouses all over the place, each one reflecting the eccentricity of whoever lived in them.
 There are even a couple of greenhouses filled with all sorts of strange exotic plants, probably things you’ve never seen before, a fruit orchard, and, well, a cemetery.
 Because what would the Stormbourne Estate be without keeping your dead relatives nearby?

 So there we were, Alice and I, having one of those sibling moments.
 She was pouting, her lips pressed together in that way that always made me cave.
-She knelt beside me again, nodding her head reluctantly.
+She knelt beside me again, nodding her head halfheartedly.

 “Okay, I swear,” she mumbled, looking up at me with those big blue eyes.